 A "special-purpose government engaged in business-type activities" is intended to recover from "customers" a significant portion of the cost of providing goods and services.
 To help financial statement users assess the degree to which this goal has been achieved, the statements of revenues, expenses and changes in net position, is presented in a format similar to the income statement of a for-profit business enterprise.
 Revenues and expenses are segregated into operating and non-operating classifications.
-Operating revenues are amounts received from patient service fees and subscription income.
+Operating revenues are amounts received from patient service fees and subscription and program income.
 Operating expenses are the costs incurred by the Authority to provide emergency and non-emergency transportation to the citizens within our member jurisdictions.
-Non-operating revenues and expenses include interest revenue, gain (loss) on sale of assets, other income, and local member city subsidies.
+Non-operating revenues and expenses include insurance recoveries, net of expenses, gain (loss) on sale of assets, other income, interest expense and local member city subsidies.